SQUARE WOMBAT POO AND THE LEGENDARY “DROP BEARS” OF FRASER ISLAND

 …..I mean squares – as in, straight lines, sharp corners and all.
 Who would have thought right? (it’s all to do with a digestive system that includes gristle apparently).

-Anyway, l’ve just returned from an all-day tour of the largest and oldest sand island in the world, during which about 60 of us were bundled onto a blue, custom-made, four wheel drive bus and taken off to see the island’s highlights.
+Anyway, l’ve just returned from an all-day tour of the largest and oldest sand island in the world, during which about 60 of us were bundled onto a blue, super-comfy, four wheel drive bus and taken off to see the island’s highlights.
 Stop-offs included 75 Mile Beach, the shipwreck of the S.S Maheno, an ancient forest and the jewel of the island, Lake McKenzie, fringed by the whitest, finest sand you’ll ever see.

 “Fresh meat” is what he called them,” was Pete’s reference to a legendary Fraser Island tour guide who greeted naive international visitors who arrived by ferry to Fraser Island in search of a true Australian adventure.
 “Funny guy,” said Peter.
 “He used to run through his group in the middle of a tour with his hands in the air screaming, and dragging a rubber snake through the sand behind him, attached to his ankle with a piece of fishing line.”